mavolin/adam/README.md

 * 🔌 Custom command sources for commands available at runtime
 * ✨ Abstracted - Don't like something?
 Swap it out for a custom implementation

-## Getting started
+## Getting Started

 Have a look at the [example bots](./_examples) or use the official [guide](https://go-adam.gitbook.io/adam/) and get your first bot up and running!

 ## Contributing

-Both pull requests and issues are much appreciated.
+Contributions through both pull requests and issues are much appreciated.
 Check out the [contributing guidelines](./CONTRIBUTING.md) for more information.

 You can also help to localize adam on our [POEditor page](https://poeditor.com/join/project?hash=yLTbnUFjXW).